KumoCorp/kumomta/docs/reference/kumo/start_esmtp_listener.md

 ## max_messages_per_connection

-Specified the maximum number of consecutive `MAIL FROM` commands that can be issued for a given SMTP connection.
+Specifies the maximum number of consecutive `MAIL FROM` commands that can be issued for a given SMTP connection.
 When the limit is reached, transient failures will be returned to those additional `MAIL FROM` commands.